aisingapore/TagUI/README.md

 # Developers Reference
 ### API
 Automation flows can also be triggered via REST API.
 TagUI has an API service and runner for managing a queue of incoming requests via API.
 To set up, add a crontab entry on your server with the desired frequency to check and process incoming service requests.
-Below example will check every 15 minutes and run pending flows in the queue.
-If there's an automation running in progress, TagUI will wait for the next check instead of concurrently starting a new run.
+Below will check every 15 minutes and run pending flows in the queue.
+If there's an automation in progress, TagUI will wait for the next check instead of concurrently starting a new run.
 ```
 0,15,30,45 * * * * /full_path_on_your_server/tagui_crontab
 ```

 To call an automation flow from your application or web browser, use below API syntax.
 Custom input(s) supported.
 Automation flows can also be triggered from emails using the API.
 For email integration, [install Tmail](https://github.com/tebelorg/Tmail).
-Its main job is an open-source mailbot to act on incoming emails or perform mass emailing; its part-time job is delivering emails by API.
+It's an open-source mailbot to act on incoming emails or perform mass emailing; it also delivers emails by API.
 Emails with run-time variables can be sent directly from your flow with a single line (see flow sample 6C_datatables).
 ```
 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```

 Besides integrating with web applications, TagUI can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making ability.
 Input parameters can be sent to an automation flow to be used as variables p1 to p9.
-Output parameters from an automation flow can be sent to your Arduino or application REST URL (see flow samples 3_github and 6C_datatables for examples).
+Output parameters from an automation flow can be sent to your Arduino or application REST URL (see samples 3_github and 6C_datatables).

 For making outgoing API calls in your automation flow, to feed data somewhere or send emails etc, use the api step followed by full URL (including parameters) of the API call.
 Response from the API will be saved in api_result variable.
 If the API response is JSON data, the variable api_json will be created for easy access to JSON data elements.
 For example, api_json.parent_element.child_element retrieves value of child_element.
 If not, api_json will be null.

 ```js
 api_config = {method:'PUT', header:['Header1: value1','Header2: value2'], body:{'id':123,'pwd':'abc'}};
 ```
 For advance API calls, you can set above variable api_config which defaults as `{method:'GET', header:[], body:{}}`.
 Besides GET, you can use other methods such as POST, PUT, DELETE etc. You can define multiple headers in the format `'Header_name: header_value'` and provide a payload body for PUT requests for example.
-You can also set it like below before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. Also, `api_config.body` will be automatically converted to JSON format for sending to the API endpoint.
+You can also set it like below before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. `api_config.body` will be automatically converted to JSON format for sending to API endpoint.

 ### CHROME
 TagUI has built-in integration with Chrome web browser to run web automation in visible or headless mode.
-It uses a websocket connection to directly communicate automation steps, JavaScript code, and information to Chrome and back.
+It uses a websocket connection to directly communicate automation JavaScript code and information to Chrome.

 TagUI will start a separate PHP thread in the background to manage the integration with Chrome for concurrent communication.
 The [Textalk PHP websocket](https://github.com/Textalk/websocket-php) is used as it is super-light and most importantly, it works even without any update for 2 years.
 The normal approach to integrate with Chrome is through [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) project or tools [such as Chromy](https://github.com/OnetapInc/chromy) which is based on chrome-remote-interface.
-However, that approach introduces Node.js dependency which means that users without a Node.js development environment cannot run TagUI with Chrome.
+However, that approach introduces Node.js dependency which means users without a Node.js development environment cannot run TagUI with Chrome.

 In order to retain TagUI unzip and run functionality, the approach of launching a [separate PHP thread](https://github.com/tebelorg/TagUI/blob/master/src/tagui_chrome.php) is chosen.
 Since the TagUI [natural language interpreter](https://github.com/tebelorg/TagUI/blob/master/src/tagui_parse.php) is already written in PHP, there is no new dependency.
 Also, doing websocket communication within the single-threaded JavaScript environment used by CasperJS is not possible as it involves a redesign of fundamental CasperJS methods such as casper.exists to support async/await or use JavaScript promises which are not yet supported by CasperJS (for compatibility with [latest PhantomJS](https://github.com/casperjs/casperjs/issues/1663#issuecomment-285952446)).

 Like chrome-remote-interface, TagUI communicates with Chrome through [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/).
 The protocol is primarily designed for debugging the web browser instead of web automation, so many methods are still in experimental status.
 However, the API is stable enough for TagUI steps to work with Chrome.
-Basically when chrome or headless option is used, TagUI replaces CasperJS methods it uses with custom methods to talk to Chrome instead of PhantomJS.
-When firefox option is used or by default, TagUI does not invoke these custom methods and the PHP websocket process.
+When chrome or headless option is used, TagUI replaces CasperJS methods it uses with custom methods to talk to Chrome instead of PhantomJS.
+When firefox option is used or by default, TagUI doesn't invoke custom methods and PHP process.

 To develop new custom methods for Chrome integration, see this [TagUI issue](https://github.com/tebelorg/TagUI/issues/24#issuecomment-312361674) and [tagui_header.js](https://github.com/tebelorg/TagUI/blob/master/src/tagui_header.js) for examples of websocket calls from TagUI to Chrome (via Chrome Debugging Protocol).
 The function chrome_step(method, params) sends message to Chrome and returns the response.
 You will see examples from simple websocket calls such as getting webpage title to stacked ones such as handling of frame or popup window.
 To change how TagUI launches / kills Chrome and the PHP process, see TagUI runner script for [macOS/Linux](https://github.com/tebelorg/TagUI/blob/master/src/tagui) or [Windows](https://github.com/tebelorg/TagUI/blob/master/src/tagui.cmd).

 Probably the best way to see the websocket communication in action is to enter TagUI live mode (add live step in your automation flow), then tail -f tagui_chrome.log in another terminal to see the Chrome Debugging Protocol messages going to and fro as you enter TagUI steps or JavaScript code.

 ### TESTING
 The step check allows simple testing of conditions.
 For professional test automation, CasperJS comes with a tester module for unit and functional testing purpose.
-To use the advanced testing features, run TagUI with the test option.
+To use the advanced testing features, run TagUI with test option.

 CasperJS test scripts are inherently different in structure and syntax from its usual automation scripts.
 With the test option, TagUI automatically sets up your automation flow to work as a test script.
 CasperJS will output a XUnit XML file, which is compatible with continuous integration tools such as Jenkins.